WordPress/gutenberg/packages/scripts/README.md

 This is how you execute the script with presented setup:

 * `npm start` - starts the build for development.

+#### Advanced information

+It uses [webpack](https://webpack.js.org/) behind the scenes.
+It'll lookup for a webpack config in the top-level directory of your package and will use it if it finds one.
+If none is found, it'll use the default config bundled within `@wordpress/scripts` packages.
+Learn more in the [webpack config](#webpack-config) section.

 ### `test-e2e`